ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
 This IOCCC runs from **2024-12-29 23:58:13.213455 UTC** to **2025-06-05 04:03:02.010099 UTC**.
+This IOCCC marks the **40th anniversary** of the contest!
 </p>

 <p class="leftbar">
 This contest will enter the **[pending](../faq.html#pending)** state on or about **2024-12-29 23:58:13.213455 UTC**.
+When this happens, you may begin registering to enter the IOCCC.
 </p>

 <p class="leftbar">
 This contest will enter the **[open](../faq.html#open)** state on **2025-03-05 23:19:17.131107 UTC**.
+When this happens, you may begin uploading your submissions to the IOCCC.
 </p>

 <p class="leftbar">
 This contest will enter the **[judging](../faq.html#judging)** state on **2025-06-05 04:03:02.010099 UTC**.
+When this happens, you may no longer upload your submissions to the IOCCC.
 </p>

 <p class="leftbar">